james-chapmanhhlg/notes/README.md

 3. **Liskov Substitution Principle (LSP)**: Derived classes must be substitutable for their base classes without altering the correctness of the program.
 4. **Interface Segregation Principle (ISP)**: Clients should not be forced to depend on methods they do not use; make fine-grained interfaces that are client-specific.
 5. **Dependency Inversion Principle (DIP)**: High-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details; details should depend on abstractions.

+# 2024-03-14
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clear, concise, and readable code that can be easily understood and maintained by others.
+Remember that overcomplicating solutions often leads to bugs, inefficiencies, and difficulty in future development.
+Optimize for readability and maintainability first, and let performance optimizations come as a result of profiling and careful analysis."

+"Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' - Donald Knuth.
+Focus on writing correct code before optimizing.
+Make sure your software works perfectly according to its specification before refining it for speed or memory usage.
+Understanding the problem domain thoroughly often reveals that what seems complex initially can be solved with straightforward logic."